septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/events_pps.PNG" width="40%">

-PPS Output is directly connected to an indicator LED.
+PPS Output runs on 3.3V level.
+PPSO is directly connected to an indicator LED.
 While most PPS applications require a short pulse width, you may need to increase the pulse width to notice LED blinking.

 More information on the definition of PPS output or on how to configure the PPS parameters can be found in the mosaic-X5 reference guide.
 You can download this one from [Septentrio support site](https://www.septentrio.com/en/support/mosaic/mosaic-x5).